Not the destination but the human

 Last updated on

-Now, from the curious bin chicken to the regal pelican, Australia’s birds are as varied as its landscapes.
-In fact, Australia is home to over 700 species of birds, from the big to the small, to the vibrant to the plain.
-Today, let’s meet six feathered locals you’re likely to encounter.
+From the curious bin chicken to the regal pelican, Australia’s birds are as varied as its landscapes.
+With over 700 species calling Australia home, you’re never far from a feathered surprise.
+Today, let’s meet six locals you’re likely to encounter on your own wanderings.

 1. Australian Pelican

-Australian Pelican beside a Seagull floating in water.
+Australian Pelican standing beside a Seagull floating on water — native coastal birds of Australia.

 Fun fact: The bill of the Australian Pelican is the largest of all birds, measuring 40-50 cm!